Escape from Duckov: Development

 Escape from Duckov is a game developed by Team Soda and published by Bilibili.
-Team Soda is an internal development studio at Bilibili.
-It consists of five members.
+Team Soda is an internal studio at Bilibili.
 It is based in China.
+The game was built using Unity.

-Team Soda set out to design Escape from Duckov as a PvE experience that incorporates extraction shooter elements such as its core shooting mechanics and character progression.
-The game pays homage to Escape from Tarkov.
-Jeff Chen, who formed the team, remarked that he is a hardcore Tarkov player who logged over 1,400 hours.
-During deliberations about the art style and themes of the project, the team's artist drew a duck, which was received with unanimous approval from the whole team and was thus kept.
-The title was originally an internal project codename, but the developers thought it was fun and thus kept it.
+Team Soda set out to design Escape from Duckov as a player versus environment experience that incorporates extraction shooter elements, including the genre's core shooting mechanics and character progression.
+During deliberations about the game's art style and theme, a duck was drawn by the team's artist, received unanimous approval from the team, and was retained.
+The game's title was originally an internal project codename, but the team thought it was fun and thus kept it.

+Team Soda comprised five members during development.
+It had three members in the first year and expanded to five members in the second year.
+Jeff Chen, who formed the team, said that Escape from Duckov is a game that pays homage to Escape from Tarkov.
+He remarked that he is a hardcore Tarkov player and has logged over 1,400 hours in that game.

+Release

-Escape from Duckov was released on October 16, 2025.
+Escape from Duckov was released for PC (macOS and Windows) on October 16, 2025.

+An Escape from Duckov x Escape from Tarkov crossover was launched on February 10, 2026.

 Reception

 Reviews

-Escape from Duckov received "generally favorable" reviews, according to review aggregator website Metacritic.
+Escape from Duckov received "generally favorable" reviews from critics, according to review aggregator website Metacritic.